Rockin’ before she could walk, Kaili is a vinyl hound who knows the words to every post-1960 song.

-This series of articles—32 in all—covers each of the artists who performed at the original Woodstock festival August 15-18, 1969.
-Appearing on Day 1 prior to Ravi Shankar's set was Tim Hardin, who struggled mightily to overcome his stage fright.
+Appearing on Day 1 of the festival, prior to Ravi Shankar, was Tim Hardin, who struggled mightily to overcome his stage fright.
 The next artist up after Ravi Shankar was Melanie, who had not even been scheduled to perform at Woodstock.

 When Ravi Shankar took the stage that Friday night, the rain had already started.
-The rain, and the mud that resulted, became a big part of the enduring story of the Woodstock festival.
+The rain, and the mud that resulted, became a big part of the enduring story at the Woodstock festival.

 Born Ravindra Shankar Chowdhury on April 7, 1920 during the days of Crown rule or the "Raj" in India, "Ravi" was to become famous for introducing the sitar to the western masses.